yzhs/spark/README.md

 remove the `bitlebee.torify` variable or disable Tor entirely by removing the `tor` variable.

-## git-annex

-[git-annex][27] is installed for file syncing.
-A systemd service unit for the git-annex assistant is enabled and started by default.
-To prevent this, remove the `gitannex` variable from the config.

-Additionally, the git-annex unit is added to `/etc/nmtrust/trusted_units`, causing the NetworkManager trusted unit dispatcher to activate the service whenever a connection is established to a trusted network.
-The service is stopped whenever a connection is established to an untrusted network.
-Unlike other units using the trusted network framework, the git-annex unit is also activated when there are no active network connections.
-This allows the git-annex assistant to be used when on trusted networks and when offline, but not when on untrusted networks.

-If the `gitannex.stop_on_untrusted` variable is set to anything other than `True` or is not defined, the git-annex unit will not be added to the trusted unit file, resulting in the git-annex assistant not being stopped on untrusted networks.

 ## PostgreSQL

 [PostgreSQL][28] is installed and enabled by default.
 If the